reinierbkkr/webshop-frontend/readme.md

 # Task 3: Shopping Basket

-We'll now implement the shopping basket, in `shoppingbasket.html` and `shoppingbasket.js`.
+We'll now implement the shopping basket, in `client\shoppingbasket.html` and `client\shoppingbasket.js`.

 1. The shopping basket page will have to show the user the current state of their shopping basket.
 To do this, first read their current orders from the `localStorage`, essentially reversing the process you used to persist it.
 Make sure to cast any numbers in your data back from a string to a number.
-2. `shoppingbasket.html` defines a template, i.e. the HTML that should be used for each of the users ordered tickets, but the template itself is never shown to the user.
+2. `client\shoppingbasket.html` defines a template, i.e. the HTML that should be used for each of the users ordered tickets, but the template itself is never shown to the user.
 Iterate over each ticket in the shopping basket and add a node to the `<main>` element for each ticket, based on the pre-defined `<template>`.
 Make sure to display the correct park name, number of adults and number of children on each ticket.
 The button to finalize the order should remain at the bottom of the page.
 3. Add an event listener to the finalize payment method.
 As this is only a prototype, we skip handling the actual payment.
-Instead simply call `api/placeorder` using the `fetch()` method.
-After the request has been handled clear the users shopping basket and redirect them to `orderplaced.html`.
-The fetch probably fails right now.
-That's because there's no server to fetch the resources from.
+There also is no server just yet to handle ordering tickets.
+Instead asume the order went OK, clear the localStorage and redirect users to `client\orderplaced.html`.

 # Task 4: The server

+We will be using Node.js to setup a server to handle the requests.
+Web requests are an import part of modern web development.
+To make them easier, the `fetch()` method has been added to the JavaScript language.

+It helps if you're familiar with the basics of API's.
+Look into: HTTP requests, HTTP verbs/methods and HTTP response codes.

 1. Install the Node.js webserver (https://nodejs.org/en/) and run the `npm install` command in the main folder of the project.
 This downloads the project dependencies defined in `package.json`.
 Finally run the project using `node main.js` and going to `localhost:8000` in your browser.
 You should see the working version of the Sogyo Adventure webshop so far.
 2. Open `main.js` and look at the various routes defined there.
 Before continuing with the other tasks, understand what each of the routes does and what they might do.
-3. Go back to `index.html` and update it so that the various attractions are no longer hard coded.
+3. Go back to `client\index.html` and update it so that the various attractions are no longer hard coded.
 Abstract the common HTML used for every attraction into a common `<template>` (like the one used in the shopping basket).
-When loading the page make a call to `api/attractions` and instantiate a template for each of the available attractions.
+When loading the page make a call to `api/attractions` using `fetch("api/attractions")`.
+Await the request and parse the actual response from JSON to JavaScript objects.
+Instantiate a template for each of the available attractions.
 Dynamically show the park name, the minimum number of adults and minimum number of kids for the family discount, as well as the discount (displayed in human readable percentages.)
-4. When a call to `api/placeorder` is made, there should be one less ticket available.
+4. On `client\shoppingbasket.html` a call should be made to `api/placeorder` when the user clicks the pay button.
+Because we will be sending the order data from the client to the server, this will be a POST request.
+This can also be done with the `fetch()` method, but it requires additional configuration.
+Write the client side code to make the API request (in `client\shoppingbasket.html`), then the server side code to handle the request (in `main/js`).
+There should be one less ticket available for each ticket the user orders.
 Also the order should be saved into a separate array similar to the one that contains the attraction information.
+Now we're running the site on a webserver, we no longer should redirect users to `client\oderplaced.html` but to just `orderplaced.html`.
 5. If there are no more tickets available for a certain attraction, the order button should be disabled.
-6. Update `index.html` in a way to display the discount in real time.
+6. Update `client\index.html` in a way to display the discount in real time.
 When the user enters a value for the number of adults or kids or changes the number, the total price should be shown.
 The discount should of course be factored into the total price, if eligible.
 7. Display the total price for a ticket in the shopping basket.

-It helps if you're familiar with the basics of API's.
-Look into: HTTP requests, HTTP verbs and HTTP response codes.

 # Task 5: A responsive design (optional)